IBM PS/2 Note and PS/note: Background

 After the departure of Bob Lawten from IBM, the team at IBM had little development direction after the IBM PS/2 L40 SX.
 James Cannavino pushed for the new notebook series, which fell behind schedule.
 The N45 SL, N51 SX and N51 SLC were announced on the same day as the IBM PS/2 (color laptop) CL57 SX.
 During this time there was a distinction between notebooks and laptops, where the former are A4 sized and the latter are larger.

 The notebooks were modeled after the PS/55 Note which was released by IBM in Japan in April 1991.

 Models

+PS/55 note

+Simply branded as PS/55 note, the type 5523-S0x was the first Japanese notebook from the 55-series with a 12Mhz 80386 CPU, 2Mb RAM built in and a 9.5" 16-greyscale VGA LCD (640x480).
+It was only released in Japan.
+The two main planars inside consisted of two separate boards "APEX-MAIN" and "SUB-BOARD" leaving room inside for either a floppy drive or a hard drive - but not both.
+The keyboard has a 7-row layout only.
+It was not common for IBM to add codenames or words to their internal PCBs, suggesting some influence from outside IBM.

-PS/2 note
+PS/55 note N23 SX

-Mainstream line with 7-row layout only.
+This was a second generation PS/55 note type 5523-S1x with N23 SX added to its case badge and also only released in Japan.
+This machine had a 16Mhz 80386 CPU and a redesigned motherboard consisting of just one planar.
+The additional space inside meant the machine could accommodate both an internal floppy disk drive and a hard drive.
+It also featured an external VGA output and display invert switch.
+The main planar inside has "EXCEL-MAIN" written on it.